CheryX/discord-auth/README.md

-# cmp-learning
+# LAMCODE
 My first bigger open-source project.
-The app is designed to teach people basic stuff about computers, programming &amp; more.
+The app is designed to teach people basic stuff about programming &amp; more.

 ### Note about cloning
 File `config.json` is private, use the following schema for config.json.